Looped ReLU MLPs May Be All You Need as Practical Programmable Computers: IMPLEMENT KEY FUNCTIONS

 In this section, we outline a selection of critical functions that the \ReLUMLP model is capable of executing.
-Due to the limitation of the space, the detailed proofs are deferred to the Appendix.
+Due to the space limitation, the detailed proofs are deferred to the Appendix.
 Specifically, in Section~\ref{sec:key_func:read}, we implement the read operation.
 Section~\ref{sec:key_func:write} covers the write operation.
 Section~\ref{sec:key_func:add} presents addition, while Section~\ref{sec:key_func:subtract} addresses subtraction.
 Conditional branching is implemented in Section~\ref{sec:key_func:conditional_branching}, and the \SUBLEQ~operation is in Section~\ref{sec:key_func:subleq}.